resppl/TelegramStealer/README.md

 🚫 REMEMBER THAT OBTAINING ACCESS TO A USER'S SESSION IS ILLEGAL AND PURPOSED BY LAW!

-For donations, use the TON and USDT wallets: UQDoNlO2MH4mWoshGp1Sc0dm4QbjKaHdkqPv_Q_FVgl_IEOZ.

 # Run the following command on the command line to install the library for Python, if you are going to send via FTP/SFTP server:
     pip install os platform pysftp ZipFile